Dorotel/MTM_WIP_Application/Documentation/Patches/MYSQL_DEBUG_GUIDE.md

 ## ?? **COMPLETE STORED PROCEDURE VERIFICATION SYSTEM**

-This guide provides comprehensive verification of ALL stored procedures against your LiveDatabase.sql schema to ensure zero errors during deployment and operation.
+This guide provides comprehensive verification of ALL stored procedures against your UpdatedDatabase.sql schema to ensure zero errors during deployment and operation.

 ---